 Genome Edited Organisms: Regulatory Framework and Guidelines for Risk Assessment

-The Review Committee on Genetic Manipulation (RCGM) has released draft guidelines on genome edited organisms: regulatory framework for risk assessment.
-Public consultation is open till Sunday 23rd February, 2020.
+The Review Committee on Genetic Manipulation (RCGM) has released draft guidelines on genome-edited organisms: a regulatory framework for risk assessment.
+Public consultation is open till Sunday 23rd February 2020.

-The guidelines categorise genetically edited organisms (plants, animals and humans) based on extent of genetic change, extent of change in phenotype, familiarity of genetic change (for example, does the newly conferred trait already exist in the species) and chances of off-target effects.
-Regulatory pathways have been defined based on the category of the Genetically edited organism and whether the organism is a plant, animal or human.
+The guidelines categorise genetically edited organisms (plants, animals, and humans) based on the extent of genetic change, extent of change in phenotype, familiarity of genetic change (for example, does the newly conferred trait already exist in the species), and chances of off-target effects.
+Regulatory pathways have been defined based on the category of the Genetically edited organism and whether the organism is a plant, animal, or human.
 (Read more)